josemreis/covidnews-ml-pt/README.md

 This repo contains a scraper pipeline which:

-1. Pulls all news from Porguese domains from [GDELT’s API](https://www.gdeltproject.org/) given a certain time range using [gdeltr2’s wrapper functions](https://github.com/abresler/gdeltr2).
+1. Pulls all news from Porguese domains using [GDELT’s API](https://www.gdeltproject.org/) given a certain time range using [gdeltr2’s wrapper functions](https://github.com/abresler/gdeltr2).
+    Data is collected and updated every 40, 60 or 120 minutes, depending on time of day.
 For more details, see `scrape-parse-classify/1_gdelt_pull.R`

-2. Parses each news’ url in python using [news-please](https://github.com/fhamborg/news-please) or, if failling, [newspaper3k](https://newspaper.readthedocs.io/en/latest/), see `scrape-parse-classifcy/2_news_parse.py`
+2. Parses each news article with python using [news-please](https://github.com/fhamborg/news-please) or, if failling, [newspaper3k](https://newspaper.readthedocs.io/en/latest/), see `scrape-parse-classify/2_news_parse.py`

 3. Predicts whether or not a news article is about covid-19 using a trained random forests model (more details below),